Deep cement mixing

 Deep cement mixing was first developed in Japan where first field tests began in 1970.
-Originally granular quicklime was used as binder to stabilize the underlying soil, but soon better results were obtained using cement slurry and cement mortar.
+Originally granular quicklime was used as binder to stabilise the underlying soil, but soon better results were obtained using cement slurry and cement mortar.
 Until the end of the 1980s, DCM was used only in Japan and Scandinavia.
 Since then it has gained popularity also in the United States and Europe.